-Making a home insurance claim can be quite a stressful process, but it’s likely that many insurance providers will try to make it as smooth sailing as possible for you.
-If it’s the first time you’ve made a claim, you may be wondering how much time a claim can take to go through or how soon you can claim on your insurance after taking it out.
-Below, you can find the answers to these questions and more to make you aware of what to expect.
+Having to make a home or car insurance claim can be stressful but your insurance provider should aim to make the process as straightforward as possible.
+If it's the first time you've made a claim, you may be wondering how much time a claim can take to go through or how soon you can claim on your insurance after taking out your policy.
+Below, you can find the answers to these questions and more to help you know what to expect.

 Once you’ve taken out insurance, you can typically make a claim any time after the start date on the policy.
 It’s worth checking what this is as sometimes the date you paid for the insurance isn’t necessarily the official start date.
 But there’s no rule that says you have to wait a certain amount of time before claiming.

-As soon as an incident has occurred, you should contact your insurance provider to get the ball rolling.
+As soon as an incident has occurred, you should contact your insurance provider.
 Depending on the type of incident, the longer you leave it the worse the damage can get.
 This is particularly the case after a flood or leak in the home, for example, so don’t hesitate.
-Many providers ask that you get in touch within 24 hours.
+Many providers ask that you get in touch within 24 hours of the incident occurring.

 If you’re unsure how to make a claim, you can use this handy claim guide.